misakey/backend/docs/content/endpoints/auth_flow.md

 ##### 2.3.1.1.2. method name: **prehashed_password**

-:warning: Warning, the metadata has not the exact same shape as [the metadata returned requiring an authable identity](./#possible-formats-for-the-metadata-field) with the `prehashed_password` value as preferred method, which contains only the hash parameters of the password.
+:warning: Warning, the metadata has not the exact same shape as [the metadata returned requiring an identity](./#possible-formats-for-the-metadata-field) with the `prehashed_password` value as preferred method, which contains only the hash parameters of the password.

 ```json
 {